 After completing Dutch Challenge 2 you know …

-• vocabulary regarding the following themes: education, politics, Dutch habits, relationships, dating.
+• vocabulary regarding the following themes: career, education, language acquisition, emotions

-The chapters that are covered in this course are ‘Nederlands in Actie’ chapter 3 (starting from page 97) through 5.
+The chapters that are covered in this course are ‘Nederlands in Actie’ chapters 4 through 6.

 After completing Dutch Experience 1 your level of Dutch is B1 according to the Common European Framework of Reference (CEFR).